presidentkeet1/presidentkeet1/README.md

 I LOVE MOVIES.
-current fav movies: the outsiders, good burger, rush hour, the hitcher see my letterboxd for ones ive watched (not all of them are there since its a relatively new account)
+current fav movies: the outsiders, good burger, rush hour, the hitcher

 ##

 <img width="150" height="20" alt="radiohead" src="https://github.com/user-attachments/assets/03f0740d-f713-422e-baf1-8727a6cf0dd3" />